hbctraining/variant_analysis/lessons/08_variant_filtering.md

 ## `FilterMutectCalls`

 The output from `MuTect2` is a raw variant calling output.
-Many potential variants that are called are actually errors.
-The **calls need to be filtered to ensure against errors** such as:
+Many potential variants that are called are actually errors and so filtering needs to be performed.

-- Technical artifacts
-- Non-somatic mutations
-- Sequencing Errors

 <p align="center">
 <img src="../img/Filter_variants.png" width="400">